Prince Luarsab of Kartli (died 1652): Biography

 Luarsab was Muslim, living in Isfahan, the capital of the Iranian Safavids.
 In 1639, he was adopted and designated as heir apparent to the throne of Kartli by his father’s first cousin, the seasoned king Rostom, who had no children of his own.
 With the shah's approval, Luarsab was brought in Kartli, but the local nobility resented yet another Persian-educated Bagratid.
 Luarsab was mortally wounded by a bullet while on a hunt in the Karaia grove and died in the presence of the mourning Rostom.
 The prince's remains were interred at Ardabil.

 Prince Luarsab was married to Tamar, daughter of Prince Adam-Sultan Andronikashvili, member of the shah's elite ghulam guard, by an anonymous princess, half-sister of King Rostom.
-Although Prince Vakhushti claims that with Luarsab's death "the line of the great king Luarsab became extinct", the prince had a son, Giorgi (fl.
-1652) and a grandson, Khosro (fl.
-1700).
+Although Prince Vakhushti claims that with Luarsab's death "the line of the great king Luarsab became extinct", the prince had a son, George and a grandson, Khosro.